L-H-O/L-H-O.github.io/_pages/about.md

 I'm currently working as a Research Assistant for Professors [Ariaster Chimeli](https://ariasterchimeli.wordpress.com), [Klenio Barbosa](https://kleniobarbosa.wordpress.com) and [Rodrigo Moita](https://sites.google.com/site/rodmoita).
 However, i'm always looking forward to new opportunities for future assistantships.

-I'd be very happy to make new acquaintaces in Academia and Non-Academia!
+I'd be very happy to make new acquaintances in Academia and Non-Academia!
 If you want to talk my inbox is always open.

 My PhD advisor is Professor [Luis Alvarez](https://luisfantozzialvarez.github.io).